How to Repair Corrupt Exchange EDB Files in 2 Best Ways

 eseutil /p “c:\exch11\exch01.edb”

 This command might take a substantial amount of time when compared to Soft Recovery.
-Moreover, you will be reminded about the damage that it can cause to your database.
+Moreover, you receive a potential damage alert that may happen on your database.

 Note: Many tech experts and Exchange administrators don’t prefer running this method to repair EDB files.
 They usually opt for the professional solution described below as it is easy to run and ensures the in-depth repair of the database.
 Additionally, the advanced filters offered in the utility are just icing on the cake.